 In 1990 the iconic yacht Maiden crossed the finish line of the Whitbread Round the World Race and Tracy Edwards MBE and her crew raced into the history books as the first all-female crew to sail around the world.
 Proving the critics wrong they won two legs and came second overall, the best result for a British boat since 1977 and unbeaten to this day.
 Maiden was made possible by the belief and support of one man, HM King Hussein I of Jordan and it was he who funded the project.
 He told Tracy “With faith, honour and courage, anything is possible.”

-Tracy was forced to sell her beloved Maiden and at the end of the race and in 2014 the yacht was found rotting in the Seychelles, unloved and neglected.
+Tracy was forced to sell her beloved Maiden at the end of the race but in 2014 she found her, rotting in the Seychelles, unloved and neglected.
 Tracy vowed to rescue her and set about raising funds to buy her back.
-She succeeded in October 2016 then set about raising funds to ship her home.
-One evening Tracy had a call from HRH Princess Haya bint Al Hussein who had heard that Maiden was being rescued.
-HRH vowed to help and through her generous support and in April 2017 Maiden was shipped into Southampton.
+She succeeded in October 2016 and then shipped her back to the UK, arriving in Southampton in Spring 2017 where she was met by Tracy and seven of the original crew!

 Tracy set up The Maiden Factor and in May 2017 the extensive restoration project began, in the same she in Hamble where she was refitted 30 years ago.
 Firstly, everything was stripped from the deck and interior and sorted into what was salvageable and what was not.
 Then the whole hull inside and out was shot blasted to remove all the filler, paint and insulation foam.
 When Maiden was stripped bare the full extent of the damage to the hull was exposed and it was horrific.
 The team could barely believe that she had floated at all with such damage to the hull.